 The first functionality consists in letting the customer join a digital queue for a given store by providing the customer (upon request via their device) a valid digital ticket.
 Such ticket is the union of a waiting number plus a QR code aimed at proving the validity of the ticket itself.
 In order to obtain their ticket, customers will have to select a store from a digital map that displays all available stores within their surroundings.
 Before the number associated with their ticket is called by the store, customers will also be able to see an estimate of their waiting time, dynamically calculated by the system and displayed on their device.
 The system will also notify customers when they should leave from home to get to the store: such notification will be planned by the system based on an estimation of the time that a customer might take to arrive at the store.
 In addition to that, the backend will be in charge of avoiding an excessive number of people in the store.
 In order to do so the system will not call a new number unless there is a free spot in the store.

-The latter function permits a customer to plan and book a visit in advance, opposed to the remote queuing function whose role is the management of short-time queues.
+The latter function permits a customer to plan and book a visit in advance, opposed to the remote queuing function whose role is the management of real-time queues.
+Visits can be for a single person or for multiple-people groups, with an upper limit to the size of a group.
 Customers who select this option will have to specify a store for their purchases among the ones displayed in the same map as before.
 Then the system will display a time-table with all the available and occupied time slots in the store, for the user to choose the most suitable one.
 The system will also send the user a list of alternative solutions, both possible pre-defined time slots or alternative stores for their purchases.
 Regardless of the option that they choose, the system will send customers a QR code that shall be shown upon entering the store.
 Customers also have the optional functionality of providing a list of items that they intend to buy, for more accurate estimations.
-If the customer is not able to provide a list of items if can optionally provide a list of categories of items they intend to buy.
+If the customer is not able to provide a list of items he or she can optionally provide a list of categories of items they intend to buy.

 In any case, the system will not accept a QR code that has already been used for a valid entrance: once the customer has entered he or she will need a new ticket or booking in order to re-enter.